A Note From Dr. Fields

 The good news is that BPPV is not life threatening and usually does not worsen over time.
 There is a treatments for this condition known as canalith repositioning techniques that can be performed by Chiropractors.
 These maneuvers are performed to reposition the debris in a location that is less disturbing to the cilia and can be quite effective.

-The bad news is that the position often incites an episode of vertigo and you will have to spend the next several nights sleeping at a 45 degree angle to prevent debris from displacing again.
-You will also need to avoid any head positions that would dislodge the debris from its corrected position.
+The bad news is that while undergoing the repositioning, it is common to incite an episode of vertigo.
+Furthermore, you will have to spend the next several nights sleeping at a 45 degree angle to prevent debris from displacing again.
+In addition, you will need to avoid any head positions that would dislodge the debris from its corrected position.
 The condition may return in the future if debris is “knocked” back out of place.

 Cervicocranial Syndrome & Cervicogenic Dizziness

 This is a problem with the mechanics in the upper part of the neck that attaches to the base of the skull.
 Arthritis and degenerative changes in this area can cause irritation of the exiting branches of the spinal cord called nerveroots.
 You can have a variety of odd symptoms including dizziness.
 Cervicocranial syndrome and cervicogenic dizziness are different diagnoses technically, but lie in the same spectrum as they are characterized by disturbances in the spinal nerve roots and autonomic system that lie just outside the neck.
-There is typically neck pain, facial/ear pain, headaches and other sensory disturbances accompanying dizziness in these cases.
+There can be neck pain, facial/ear pain, jaw pain, headaches, tinnitus, changes in pupil size, drooping of one eyelid, sweating on one side of the face, and other sensory disturbances accompanying dizziness in these cases.
+The phenomenon was described as early back as 1949 by the Dallas County Medical Society, but called Cervical Syndrome.

 Many times manipulation of the area can help substantially.
 By aligning the vertebra and decreasing inflammation and irritation of the nerves, symptoms usually improve quite a bit or even disappear.
 I’ve actually seen several of these cases.
 The results range from mild improvement to immediate resolution.
 As long as we determine manipulation is safe, it is preferable to try conservative treatment rather than jumping straight to surgical intervention.